Speed Puzzling .com

 Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, Wisconsin

-- Minnesota State Championship.
-Stay tuned for details.
+- Illinois State Championship (TBD).
+Stay tuned for registration.

 USA Southeast